orstavik/JoiComponents/book/chapter2/Pattern3_visibleChildren.md

 </man-bucket-list>
 ```
 This time, things get a little more complex.
-Now, `getVisibleChildren(this.shadowRoot)` would return `[div#man, div#one, div#two]`.
-The elements added in the list of things to do before the man dies now clearly originates from different origins.
+The elements added in the list of things to do before the man dies now clearly originates
+from different origins.
-The composition of list elements is *mixed* together from two different HTML documents.
+The elements in our `BucketList` is *mixed* together from two different HTML documents,
+from both the shadowDOM and the lightDOM of our `man-bucket-list#list`.
+We can see this clearly by calling `getVisibleChildren(this.shadowRoot)` which returns
+`[style, div#man, div#one, div#two]`.
 Let's see how this evolves.

 ## Example 3: `MarriedManBucketList`

 In this last example we will see how this list can evolve when
-we add yet another document source for bucket list items for men: marriage.
+we add yet another document source for bucket list items: marriage.

-When men get married, their original ambitions and goals in life gets wrapped up in the goals of marriage.
+When men get married, their original ambitions and goals in life gets wrapped up in their marriage.
 A good way to illustrate this is to keep the original `ManBucketList` and place that in the
 shadowDOM of a new custom element: `MarriedManBucketList`.